Gluten-Free Super Tasty Donut Peach Pancakes

-When peaches are in season, no matter how or where you enjoy them, they are indeed pure summer perfection – whether eating them fresh from the orchard, drinking them in smoothies and cocktails, making pies, crisps, cobblers or crumbles.
-With endless versatility, peaches lend themselves to being used as a creative outlet in so many recipes.
+When peaches are in season, no matter how or where you enjoy them, they are indeed pure summer perfection – whether eating them fresh from the orchard, drinking them in smoothies and cocktails, making pies, crisps, cobblers, or crumbles.
+With endless versatility, fruit lends itself to being used in so many recipes.
 So, when you’re ready to move beyond how grandma prepared them, here are ten more ideas to start you down the peachy path.

-1. Coffee Cake – It’s summer makeover time for your favorite gluten-free coffee cake recipe.
-Just add in up to a cup of fresh diced and drained peaches into the cake batter before baking to transform your coffee cake into a comforting summertime version for your next lazy morning.
+1. It’s summer makeover time for your favorite gluten-free coffee cake recipe.
+Just add up to a cup of fresh diced and drained peaches into the cake batter before baking to transform your coffee cake into a comforting summertime version for your next lazy morning.
 Note: Depending on your recipe, you may need to reduce the liquid amount used in the cake batter.

-4. Whiskey Poached Peaches – Cut peaches in half and remove pits.
-Melt 2 teaspoons butter, and two teaspoons olive oil in a small skillet.
-Add peaches cut side down and cook for about two minutes or until they begin to brown.
-Turn the peaches over so they are cut side up and sprinkle with 1 Tablespoon brown sugar, add 2 Tablespoons gluten-free bourbon whiskey to the skillet, turning the peaches over again to coat evenly with the poaching liquid mixture, and continue to cook until the liquid reduces by about half, remove the peaches to a plate to cool.
+4. Cut peaches in half and remove pits: melt 2 teaspoons butter and two teaspoons olive oil in a small skillet.
+Add peaches, cut side down, and cook for about two minutes or until they begin to brown.
+Turn the peaches over so they are cut side up and sprinkle with 1 tablespoon brown sugar, add 2 tablespoons gluten-free bourbon whiskey to the skillet, turning the peaches over again to coat evenly with the poaching liquid mixture, and continue to cook until the liquid reduces by about half, remove the peaches to a plate to cool.
 Serve as a chic dessert that couldn’t be simpler.

-5. Grilled Peaches – Before we tried this I didn’t believe you could make a peach taste any better.
+5. Before we tried this, I didn’t believe you could make a peach taste any better.
 Drum roll, oh yeah, so simple to do.
 Cut the peaches in half and remove the pit.
 Brush peach halves with oil, and grill for 2-3 minutes over medium heat.
 Flip the peaches over and move to indirect heat.
-Baste the cut sides of the peaches with a mixture of 2 Tablespoons of melted butter, 1 Tablespoon Brown Sugar, and 1/2 teaspoon cinnamon.
-Let the grill will work its magic for 5 minutes to caramelize the sugars and give the peaches a slightly smoky flavor.
+Baste the cut sides of the peaches with a mixture of 2 tablespoons of melted butter, 1 tablespoon brown sugar, and 1/2 teaspoon cinnamon.
+Let the grill work its magic for about 5 minutes to caramelize the sugars and give the peaches a slightly smoky flavor.
 Keep warm until ready to serve for dessert with a scoop of ice cream or a dollop of mascarpone cheese.

-6. Bacon Wrapped – Wrap up your peaches with a blanket of bacon.
+6. Wrap up your peaches with a blanket of bacon.
 Pan fry in a skillet or grill to cook until the bacon is crisp.

-8. Peach Sangria – Enjoy an afternoon mini staycation with a good book and this quick peach and white wine sangria.
-In a large pitcher, combine one bottle (750 milliliters) your favorite dry white wine, 3/4 cup gluten-free vodka, 6 tablespoons lemonade concentrate, 1/4 cup white sugar.
+8. Enjoy an afternoon mini staycation with a good book and this quick peach and white wine sangria.
+In a large pitcher, combine one bottle (750 milliliters) of your favorite dry white wine, 3/4 cup gluten-free vodka, 6 tablespoons lemonade concentrate, 1/4 cup white sugar.
 Stir until the sugar dissolves.
 Add one-pound white peaches (pitted and sliced), 3/4 cup seedless green grapes, and 3/4 cup red grapes, halved.
-Refrigerate until well chilled at least 2 hours to let the flavors blend.
-Serve over ice, using a slotted spoon, scoop out a few peaches and grapes into the glass with each serving.
+Refrigerate until well chilled for at least 2 hours to let the flavors blend.
+Serve over ice; using a slotted spoon, scoop out a few peaches and grapes into the glass with each serving.

 Picture the recipe step-by-step...

-I hope your family loves this recipe as much as we do, and enjoy devouring these Delicious Donut Peach Pancakes!
+I hope your family loves this recipe as much as we do, and I especially hope you enjoy devouring these Delicious Donut Peach Pancakes!
 They’re just the ticket to make the morning feel extra special and give any day of the week a wholesome peachy start 😊!

 Gluten-Free Super Tasty Donut Peach Pancakes